 54 Pages Posted: 22 Feb 2017 Last revised: 12 Oct 2020

 Date Written: October 9, 2020

-Persistent fund performance in venture capital is routinely interpreted as evidence for skill.
-We present a dynamic model of delegated investment with endogenous fund heterogeneity and deal flow, which generates performance persistence without innate skill difference and predicts mean reversion in long-term performance.
-Investors work with multiple funds and use contingent payments and tiered contracts to induce proper project nurturing style and managerial effort dynamically.
-Recently successful funds receive continuation contracts that tolerate investment failure and encourage greater innovation, and subsequently finance innovative entrepreneurs through assortative matching.
-Initial luck thus exerts an enduring impact on performance by altering managers' future investment opportunities.
-The model generates implications consistent with recent empirical findings and the economic mechanisms are robust to, among others, lack of commitment, endogenous bargaining, and double moral hazard issues.
+Persistent performance in venture capital is routinely interpreted as evidence for skill.
+We present a dynamic model of delegated investment with endogenous fund heterogeneity and deal flow, which generates performance persistence without skill differences and predicts mean reversion in long-term performance.
+Investors working with multiple funds utilize contingent payments and tiered contracts to induce proper project nurturing and managerial effort.
+Successful funds receive continuation contracts that tolerate investment failure and encourage innovation, and subsequently finance entrepreneurs through a path-dependent assortative matching favoring incumbents.
+Recent empirical findings corroborate the model's general implications and the economic mechanisms are robust to, among others, short-term contracting, endogenous bargaining, and double moral hazard issues.

 JEL Classification: G10, L26, O31, G24

 Suggested Citation: Suggested Citation